Top

 An uncontrolled environment is unsafe and requires caregivers to be alert and attentive at all times.
 When proper supervision is not provided, it can result in injuries or death for a resident who goes wandering in or out of the facility.

-In addition to the signs discussed above, a few more signs of nursing home neglect may include:
+In addition to the signs discussed above, a few more signs of elder neglect may include:

 • Poor hygiene